lechoo/toddmotto.github.com/_posts/2013-01-26-creating-an-html5-responsive-ready-contact-form-with-custom-javascript-feature-detection.md

 For the ‘required’ attribute, each project will possibly take a different solution, client-side or server-side validation.
 You can validate with backend code such as PHP, or validate with front-end technology such as jQuery validation scripts or your own custom one.

 For the ‘placeholder’ attribute, this one you can either leave as an HTML5-only enhancement, and provide no fallback.
-It’s not essential as we’ve got the  to take care of the top-level information.
+It’s not essential as we’ve got the &lt;label&gt; to take care of the top-level information.

 ### HTML5 data-* Attributes Submit